 6:00PM – 10:00PM Bus ride back to Manila

 Salibungot Beach is the premier beach in Jomalig Island in Quezon Province, and this is where we camped our tents.
-Now, there are lodgings and homestays in the area.
-The ones I know of are:
+Now there are lodgings and homestays in the area.

 While in Jomalig Island, you can also island hopped to Kanaway Liit and Kanaway Laki islands by hiring a private boat.
 Rate costs P1200 to P4000 depending on the size of the boat.
 You can also tour the island via habal-habal and visit the following locations: Sadung river or brown beach and little Boracay.
 A habal-habal tour costs about P450-600.